Diffuse-Interface Blended Method for Imposing Physical Boundaries in Two-Fluid Flows: Methodology

 \subsection{Time Discretization}

-Prior to delving into the diffuse-interface method for two-phase flow, the notation that will be used for the time discretization must be defined.
-The governing equations are solved using an adaptive second/third order semi-implicit Adams-Bashforth/Backward-Differentiation (AB/BDI23) scheme \citep{Peyret2002}.
+Time-integration of the conservation equations is performed using an adaptive second/third order semi-implicit Adams-Bashforth/Backward-Differentiation (AB/BDI23) scheme \citep{Peyret2002}.
 The third order AB/BDI3 scheme is used to estimate the local error of the second order scheme.
 The explicit terms in the equation are discretized using the Adams-Bashforth scheme and the time derivative is discretized using backward-differentiation \citep{Peyret2002}.
 The following notation will be used to denote the numerator of the discretized time derivative:

 \nomenclature{$a_j$}{Backward-differentiation coefficient} where $a_j$ is a coefficient associated with backward-differentiation that will later be defined and $k$ is the order of the method.
 The discretized explicit terms will be denoted as follows: